 on how to apply for financial support.

-Vanderbilt on that day.
+at 3:50 pm on Sunday, September 21.
 All lectures will be held

 Lecture Hall 4309, Stevenson Center (for short SC).

 SC 5208 (right next to SC 4309) and the seminar rooms in the